 - Computer station

-Billed as both the most luxurious and the most environmentally efficient yacht in the Galapagos, the MV Origin is Ecoventura’s newest ship.
-It features panoramic windows, a hot tub and locally sourced gourmet meals that will please discerning travellers.
-With ten deluxe double staterooms, each with large panoramic windows, private bathrooms, seating areas, local art work and satellite TVs, the yacht is able to accommodate up to 20 passengers in the utmost levels of comfort.
-The guide to passenger ration is one of the best in the Galapagos ensuring guests enjoy first-class service.
-The spacious interior holds a dining and bar area, a lounge, fitness centre, library, boutique and a computer station.
+Billed as both the most luxurious and the most environmentally efficient yachts in the Galapagos, the MV Origin and the MV Theory are two of Ecoventura’s newest ships.
+They feature panoramic windows, a hot tub and while on board you’ll enjoy locally sourced gourmet meals.
+The Origin and Theory are identical boats.
+With ten deluxe double staterooms, each with large panoramic windows, private bathrooms, seating areas, local art work and satellite TVs, the yachts are able to accommodate up to 20 passengers in the utmost levels of comfort.
+The guide to passenger ration is one of the best in the Galapagos ensuring you enjoy first-class service.
+The spacious interior features a dining and bar area, lounge, fitness centre, library, boutique and a computer station.
 Outside, the large sun deck features outside dining space, loungers, hammocks, Jacuzzi, hot tub and BBQ.
 To ensure you make the most of your visit to the Galapagos Islands, daily excursions are led by two highly trained naturalist guides in small groups of no more than ten.
 You’ll enjoy nature walks with plenty of time for photographs and questions.

 - Nine cabins